adriancampos/Swipeup-Utility/README.md

 # How-to
 ### First Setup
 * After [downloading][PlaystoreLink], swipe up from the bottom of your screen.
 * A box asking what to do with the gesture will come up.
-Choose to always use Google Now Swipe Disabler.
+Choose to always use Swipup Utility.
 You can change this later by tapping the "Clear defaults" button in the app's menu.

 ### Usage
 * If you only want the swipe to do nothing, you're done!
-If not, you can go into Google Now Swipe Disabler and choose an action under the "Choose action" button.
+If not, you can go into Swipup Utility and choose an action under the "Choose action" button.

 # FAQ